Wednesday, July 19, 2017

 With this expansion of Waldorf into the world, some notions about Waldorf education seem to have taken on a life of their own, outside of the pedagogical grounding Waldorf education ideally experiences in a school environment.
 I've noticed some online versions of things attributed to Waldorf education that I'd like to explore with you, within the context of myth busting.

-What I'd like to talk about is the use of colors and the names of the days of the week with children in the realm of Waldorf homemaking and homeschooling.
+What I'd like to explore is the use of colors and the names of the days of the week with children in the realm of Waldorf homemaking and homeschooling.
 It seems that once the cat came out of the bag, with the sharing of the meditative practice for the adult to reflect on the qualities of the days of the week, a whole new world unfolded online to share this with children by naming the days of the week by a color in order to create a rhythm of the week.

 I'm not sure how it hit the online world of Waldorf homemaking and homeschooling, but it did.